yfrit/yfritlib/README.md

-# Utils
+# YfritLib
-General functions used in many of my projects
+Useful libs used in Yfrit projects.